5 Easy Steps

 To handwash your alpaca jumper...

-Fill a clean basin with cold water and add a small amount of hand washing detergent.
-I use Stergene - do not use chlorine bleach and Woolite is not recommended.
+Fill a clean basin with cold water and add a small amount of handwashing detergent.
+STUDY 34 recommends Stergene.
+Do not use chlorine bleach or Woolite.

 Turn your jumper inside out and let it soak for a few minutes in the water.
 Gently move the water around the jumper - don’t be tempted to be too rough.

 Rinse the jumper in cold water a couple of times by filling the sink with fresh water and leaving the jumper submerged.

 Gently remove the jumper and press it between your hands to get any excess water out.
 Do not wring or twist it, as this will misshape the garment.

 Lay a towel out flat, place the jumper on it and reshape it flat getting out any folds or wrinkles.
 Then roll the towel up and gently press for a few minutes to get a bit more of the water out.